BGomez77/DatoFutbol/Formaciones/ReadMe.md

 Before to execute the "formaciones.Rmd" file you should to take the following steps:
-- Download the complete databases from http://www.kaggle.com/
+- Download the complete databases from http://www.kaggle.com/hugomathien/soccer
-- Process the data with the "" file in order to obtain the [formaciones]
+- Process the data with the "read_process_GH.R" file in order to obtain the formations and write the "tabla1_.csv" file
-- Write the "tabla1.csv" file with the fields '', '', ''